Photo Credit: Bruce Moffat

 First Nations Art: Sculptures, carvings, pine needle, birch bark and cedar baskets, birch bark biting, jewelry, dream catchers, hand tied fishing flies, purses, beaded and woolen items, drums and rattles.

-Schools are required to pre-register for this program in order to have their students participate.
+The program is available Monday through Thursday (excluding Thanksgiving) and schools are required to pre-register for this program in order to have their students participate.

 Since the parks creation, BC Parks has been honoured to co-host the celebration of the largest Sockeye Salmon run in North America.

-The Province, in collaboration with Little Shuswap Lake Indian Band are in lock step working to maintain the areas natural and cultural integrity for future generations use and enjoyment.
+The Province, in collaboration with Little Shuswap Lake Band are in lock step working to maintain the areas natural and cultural integrity for future generations use and enjoyment.

 Opportunities are provided for visitors to pursue safe & accessible recreational activities that are in keeping with the natural character of the park.